fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The result of the bind mount is that the file <i>mongo-init.js</i> in the mongo folder of the host machine is the same as the <i>mongo-init.js</i> file in the container's /docker-entrypoint-initdb.d directory.
 Changes to either file will be available in the other.
 We don't need to make any changes during runtime.
 But this will be the key to software development in containers.

-Run _docker-compose -f docker-compose.dev.yml down --volumes_ to ensure that nothing is left and start from a clean slate with _docker-compose -f docker-compose.dev.yml up_ to initialize the database.
+Run _docker compose -f docker-compose.dev.yml down --volumes_ to ensure that nothing is left and start from a clean slate with _docker compose -f docker-compose.dev.yml up_ to initialize the database.

 If you see an error like this: